Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Hamiltonian description of the black hole interior

 where $\tau$ is the proper time.

 In \cite{PhysRevD.54.2647, PhysRevD.57.4899}, a classical Hamiltonian corresponding to the metric in equation \eqref{eq:Reissner_Nordstrom_metric} is derived from the Einstein-Maxwell action.
-The constraint equations derived in this model allow us to define the Hamiltonian of the Reissner-Nordstr\"om black hole in terms of the variables \(m\) and \(q\), which can be identified as the mass \(M\) and the charge \(Q\) of the hole.
+The constraint equations derived in this model allow us to define a reduced Hamiltonian of the Reissner-Nordstr\"om black hole in terms of the variables \(m\) and \(q\), which can be identified as the mass \(M\) and the charge \(Q\) of the hole.
 These variables, along with their conjugate canonical momenta \(p_m\) and \(p_q\), form a finite phase space.
-If the charge \(Q\) is fixed as an external parameter (in our case, we set \(Q = 0\)), it is possible to perform a canonical transformation from the phase space variables \((m, p_m)\) to the new phase space variables \((a, p_a)\), which naturally describe the dynamic properties inside the Reissner-Nordstr\"om black hole.
+Suppose we choose an observer at the infinite asymptotic limit on the right side, at rest relative to the hole, and assume that the electric potential vanishes at this limit.
+In that case, the reduced Hamiltonian takes the form \(H = m\), which numerically corresponds to the mass \(M\) of the hole.
+Now, if the charge \(Q\) is fixed as an external parameter (in our case, we set \(Q = 0\)), it is possible to perform a canonical transformation from the phase space variables \((m, p_m)\) to the new canonical variables \((a, p_a)\), which naturally describe the dynamic properties inside the black hole.
 Consequently, the classical Hamiltonian, in terms of the variables \(a\) and \(p_a\), takes the form \cite{obregon2001entropy}